Criminology (CRIM)

 Canadian Legal Systems

-Students will study Canada's legal systems, the different ways law is made in Canada, how law is organized, different explanations and perspectives of law, and its role in Canadian society.
-They will examine the court system and its processes, the selection and role of judges, how people become lawyers, and lawyers' responsibilities and regulation.
+Students will study Canada's legal systems, the ways that law is made and organized, explanations and perspectives of law, and the role of law in Canadian society.
+They will examine the court system and its processes, as well as the selection and role of judges.
 Students will learn basic concepts in public and private law, including constitutional, criminal, and tort law.
 They will learn basic techniques of legal reasoning and research.

 Level: UG